RISKY BUSINESS: The Conqueror

 By assisting with the location scout, helping the production find a more representative landscape, deploying SMEs to provide much needed diagnostic information, and encouraging the creative team to listen to their doubts, risk management could have made a difference in the lives of the cast and crew of “The Conqueror.”

 It is not much in the grand scheme of things, but it is all there is right now.
-And the fund expires on July 11, 2022.
+The fund was set to expire on July 11, 2022, but on June 7th the president signed into law RECA Extension Act of 2022; extending the filing deadline for all claims to July 2024.
 If you think you might qualify or know someone who might, you should contact the justice department by following the instruction on this website – or go to downwinders.info – before it’s too late.

 We’ll leave you with the epitaph on John Wayne’s gravestone: “Tomorrow is the most important thing in life.
 Comes into us at midnight very clean.
 It’s perfect when it arrives and puts itself in our hands.
 It hopes we’ve learned something from yesterday.”